KvRae/Mobile-Exemple-Java-Android/Readme.md

   - `ui`: Contains activities and fragments for the user interface.
   - `data`: Includes classes for database access and data entities.
   - `utils`: Utility classes.
-  - [Other relevant packages]

 - **`app/src/main/res/`**
   - `layout`: XML layout files for UI design.
-  - [Other relevant resource directories]

 ## Contributing